vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 The system can automatically be controlled by different type of sensors and actuators:
 - The original 15RF remote.
 - A CO2 sensor (Not used in my setup).
 You can create one yourself [SenseAir S8 CO2 sensor](co2_senseair_s8_sensor).
-- A temperature and humidity sensor (Aqara WSDCGQ11LM) in the extractor hood above the stove.
+- A temperature and humidity sensor ([Aqara WSDCGQ11LM](/buy/smart_home_best_buy_tips#temperature-sensor) in the extractor hood above the stove.
 - A temperature and humidity sensor also somewhere else in the kitchen as reference.
 The humidity in the summer can be very low, but in autumn very high for the whole day.
-In my experience if you use fixed values, to control the system, it can be that it will never drop below the 60%.
+In my experience, if you use fixed values, to control the system, it can be that it will never drop below the 60%.

 <img src="orcon_images/stove.jpg" alt="Temperature above the stove" width="500px" />

-- A temperature and humidity sensor (Aqara WSDCGQ11LM) in the shower.
+- A temperature and humidity sensor ([Aqara WSDCGQ11LM](/buy/smart_home_best_buy_tips#temperature-sensor) in the shower.
 I placed it in the extraction tube right above the shower.
 With the hole to measure the data pointed up.
 - I also have a reference sensor outside the bathroom as reference data.

 <img src="orcon_images/in_ventilation_shower.jpg" alt="Sensor in the extraction" width="500px" />

-- A toilet VOC (Volatile Organic Compounds) sensor (Not yet realized)
+- A toilet [VOC (Volatile Organic Compounds) sensor](/buy/smart_home_best_buy_tips#air-quality-sensor) (Not yet realized)

 ### Automation script

 I store my sensor data in an influxDB database which gives me the possibility to visualize all the data together in a Grafana dashboard.

-Here you can see, one of my first scripts, the Orcon is automatic activated (yellow line) after the humidity in the shower is more than 70%, and it automatically shuts down when it's lower than 55%.
+Here you can see, one of my first scripts, the Orcon is automatically activated (yellow line) after the humidity in the shower is more than 70%, and it automatically shuts down when it's lower than 55%.

 <img src="orcon_images/grafana_shower_humidity.jpg" alt="Automatic controlled based on humidity" width="500px" />